 Occasionally a photo may be requested with your application letter.

 Do not include copies of diplomas with your Romania cover letter.

 Check the spelling and grammar of your Romania cover letter.
 Use the word processor's spell and grammar checker.
-If you are not confident of your ability to detect grammatical, punctuation and Romanian or other language usage errors or if you need help in organizing your cover letter, send it to a professional for assistance.
+If you are not confident of your ability to detect grammatical, punctuation and language usage errors in Romanian or other language or if you need help in organizing your cover letter, send it to a professional for assistance.

 Other Romania Cover Letter Info

 To be successful in your Romania job search and getting the job you want, you need to prepare a Romania cover letter and Romania CV which you must email instantly to the prospective employers selected during a job search in Romania.

 When you receive an invitation to the Romania job interview, you may apply for a Romania visa and a Romania work permit.
 Then prepare yourself for a job interview and take a look at Romania dress code because how you dress is one of the most important attributes in being hired.